koziniec/pxe-boot/_docs/Arch Installation.md

 shutdown now
 </pre>

+MIGHT NEED EXPLANTION OF STARTING NetworkManager SERVICE SECTION ON ADDRESSING THE INTERNAL  INTERFACE

 - DOCUMENT whatever this is and how to rebuild and configure it.
     - Seriously without documentation, in time any functionality will turn to rust.